 After a big storm, he says, it’s usually a matter of two or three months before the sand fully covers the stumps again.
 That has proven to be ample time to make some interesting new discoveries and reexamine a few old ones.
 A few years ago, for example, storms exposed the remains of large channel that once flowed through the forest.
 That led researchers to a better understanding of why, exactly, an ancient aurochs—wild, massive, horned cattle that went extinct in the 17th century—wandered in and died there.
 (Its remains turned up nearby in the 1960s.)
 The more researchers can glean about these ancient ecosystems, the more the “little observations suddenly make sense in the bigger picture,” Bates says.

 Bates says that while other sunken forests, such as ones in Jersey, in the Channel Islands, are being splintered and demolished by water, the one at Borth seems pretty safe for now.
-The local Ceredigion County Council, which manages the sunken forest, pledged £39 million for breakwaters and other coastal defenses to buffet the 450 homes nearby against inundation and erosion.
+The local Ceredigion County Council, which manages the sunken forest, pledged £39 million for breakwaters and other coastal defenses to buffer the 450 homes nearby against inundation and erosion.
 Several thousand tons of sand will also be used to extend the beach farther into the sea.

 In the meantime, the sunken forest is open to anyone who wants to wander amid the skeletons of long-dead trees.
 Portions of it have been designated as “sites of special scientific interest” and protected by national conservation laws, Bates explains, but those regulations don’t limit casual access.
 The shore appeals to surfers and vacationers, Bates adds, and the local tourism bureau suggests it might be part of the lost world of the legendary Cantre’r Gwaelod, mentioned in The Black Book of Carmarthen, thought to be the oldest surviving text written entirely in Welsh.
-(There’s even an app visitors to help visitors explore the lost realm.)
+(There’s even an app to help visitors explore the lost realm.)

 Bates understands why the landscape strikes people as wondrous.
 The changing topography and the occasional intrusion of the distant past into the present make it “a slightly mythical, magical place,” Bates says.
 “You never quite know what you’re going to see.”